-In 2011 at 21 years old, I started my first company Dress Code.
-We were a US-based custom menswear brand that raised over $1.5M in venture capital and were one of the fastest-growing suit companies in the world.
-We were once called the “Zappos of menswear,” in the way we designed our business model to disintermediate inefficient suppliers and go direct to our customers with a tape measure and fabric swatches in their home or office.
+In 2011 at 21-years-old, I started my first company Dress Code and found my passion for starting and building companies.
+Dress Code is a US-based custom menswear brand that, in four short years, we emerged as one of the fastest suit companies in the world, with over 10k customers, millions in revenue, $1.7M+ in venture capital.
+We were once named the “Zappos of menswear,” in the way we designed our business model to disintermediate inefficient suppliers and go direct to our customers with a tape measure and fabric swatches right in their home or office.

-Outside of work, I relentlessly travel with my 2 year old son Liam.
+Outside of work, I relentlessly travel with my near 3-year-old son Liam.
 I’ve visited 30+ countries, where I enjoy trying new food, writing and taking pictures, and collecting masks.
 In my spare time I fly small airplanes, hike in the beautiful Utah mountains, and drink absurd amounts of coffee.